-Button Name Primary Function The state of the On/Off Power the remote on and off.
+Button Name Primary Function

+Q On/Off Power the remote on and off.

 ALL START Provides functional control on both the Floor and Option including on/off and displaying the speed.

 FLOOR START Provides functional control of the hopper conveyor floor belt including on/off and displaying the floor speed.

 FLOOR STOP Stops the Floor.

 FLOOR DEC Decreases the Floor speed.

-FLOOR INC Increases the Floor speed.
+Button Name Primary Function FLOOR INC Increases the Floor speed.
 FLOOR REVERSE Momentary button that reverses the floor direction.
 Reverse floor speed can be modified using the FLOOR INCREASE and FLOOR DECREASE SPEED buttons while pressing the FLOOR REVERSE button.
 Upon release of the FLOOR REVERSE button, the floor turns off.
 TILT BED DOWN Momentary button for lowering the bed.
 TILT BED UP Momentary button for raising the bed.
-1 2 3 PRESET 1 PRESET 2 PRESET 3 3 separate preset values may be stored for both floor and option speeds.
+1 2 3 PRESET 1 PRESET 2 PRESET 3 Three separate preset values may be stored for both floor and option speeds.
 STORE Used in conjunction with the PRESET button to store or establish a preset memory.
 OPTION START Provides functional control of the rear option including on/off and displaying the option speed.
 OPTION STOP Stops the option.
 OPTION DEC Decreases the option speed.
 OPTION INC Increases the option speed.
 ALL STOP Stops both floor and option.

-Turning On the Handheld Remote
+Starting the Handheld Remote

 Press the ON/OFF button on the remote and wait for the it to find the base.
-Ensure that there are no buttons being pressed on the hand held while it is performing its start up routine.
+Do not press any buttons on the hand held while it is performing its startup routine.